• Log in

 Winner: Brevo for functional lead capture; Mailchimp for polished, conversion-focused landing pages.

-List handling can make or break scaling, and I’ve seen this play out differently on each platform.
+Email list management can make or break scaling, and I’ve seen this play out differently on each platform.

-Brevo allows unlimited contacts, even on free plans, and organizes them under a unified database.
+Brevo organizes contacts in a single, unified database and does not charge per contact.
 Segmentation is flexible, supporting behavior, custom fields, and transactional activity.
 You can easily filter contacts by engagement levels or web behavior to target your campaigns effectively.
+The standout feature I’ve used is AI Segmentation, where you can describe segments in plain English and quickly assign contacts to appropriate lists.

 Mailchimp uses audiences (contact lists) that you can segment based on behavior, tags, demographics, and predictive insights.
 Its predictive demographics and purchase likelihood features are powerful, but often locked behind higher tiers.